manuchandel/manuchandel.github.io/_posts/2016-08-25-MicrosoftIDC.md

 There were flexible work timings (even for interns).
 I came to work daily around 10, sometimes at 12 also.
 I was given a cabin shared with two other interns, each one of them working independently on different projects.
 Every day I learned new things from my mentors, manager, fellow interns and tried all of those things on my project.
 My ideas were never discouraged by my mentors nor I was made feel that I was just an intern.
 At times I would get stuck for hours at one single problem and sometimes I would spend hours playing pool and fooseball on campus.

 The work was very friendly and work enviornment motivating.
 There were team meetings held twice or thrice a week and all the interns were encouraged to join it.
 I attended few of them and had aboslutely no idea what was going on.
-One thing I liked about Microsoft was that they assign you work PC in the office in which you have to do you work.
+One thing I liked about Microsoft was that they assign you work PC in the office in which you have to do your work.
 You are by no means allowed to carry your laptop to your cabin or shift your work to your laptop.
 This way they made it sure that work remained only in the office.

 ### Facilities